When Did the First iPhone Come Out?

 The first iPhone was announced on January 9, 2007, and released to the public on June 29, 2007.

-Apple confirmed both dates during the Macworld 2007 keynote and in its official launch press releases.
-January 9 marked the unveiling.
-June 29 marked the day the iPhone entered everyday use.
+Apple confirmed both dates during the Macworld 2007 keynote and in its official press releases.
+January 9 was the unveiling.
+June 29 was the day people could finally buy and use it.

 Both dates are correct.
 They describe different moments of the same turning point.